Mehedi-Hasann/green-pulse-frontend/README.md

-# Green Pulse Frontend
+# Green Pulse

-Green Pulse is a modern web application designed to manage challenges, submissions, members, and projects.
-This repository contains the frontend application built with Next.js, providing a fast, responsive, and interactive user experience for both public users, members, and administrators.
+**Green Pulse is a dynamic web application built to manage and track community challenges, user submissions, and member projects.**

+---

+## 1. Problem Statement
+Managing community-driven projects, tracking member participation in various challenges, and reviewing submissions can be disorganized and time-consuming without a centralized platform.
+Organizations and administrators often lack clear visibility into user engagement, making it difficult to reward contributions and monitor overall progress efficiently.

+## 2. Solution
+Green Pulse provides a unified platform where members can easily view active challenges, submit their work (such as project URLs), and track their reward points.
+Administrators are equipped with a powerful dashboard featuring data visualization to effortlessly manage user accounts, create new challenges, and securely review member submissions.

-## 🚀 Tech Stack
+## 3. Tech Stack
 - **Framework:** [Next.js 16](https://nextjs.org/) (App Router)
 - **Library:** [React 19](https://react.dev/)
 - **Styling:** [Tailwind CSS 4](https://tailwindcss.com/)